Ryvenay/AFP1_kisprojekt/.documents/System Plan.md

  - Able to see the websites front page
  - Able to sort by categories
  - Can open and view articles in any category
+ - Can create, edit and delete their own article
+ - Can view and edit their profile details

  ### Editor:
 - All of the previous cases